Leavers machine: History

 In 1828 an improvement was made to drive the bobbin carriage at intervals, thus leaving time for 'shogging' the guide bars between each movement.
 In 1841 use of a knob Jacquard allowed the insertion of thick thread (liner).
 The knobs allowed a greater distance and allowed the automatic gimping around flowered patterns.

 The number of Leavers in use was dependent on the market and during periods of depression or cotton shortage many frames were broken up for their iron content.
 The use of Raschel machines, noted for being better for artificial fibres increased in the 1970s and, with fine polyesters, the two products have converged.

 United States context

 Before 1909 there were only 100 Leavers machines in the United States.
-Importing them was prohibitively expensive due to a 45% import tariff.
-The US lost many soldiers to malaria in a skirmish in Spanish America, and need for mosquito netting was seen.
+Importing was prohibitively expensive due to a 45% import tariff.
+The US lost many soldiers to malaria in a skirmish in Spanish America, and a need for mosquito netting was seen.
 The US Tariff Act of 1909 provided free entry for Leavers machines, during a 19 month window from 6 August 1909 to 31 December 1910.
 Thus by 1947 there were 730 machines in 54 mills employing 5000 people.

-The 'twist-hands' were mainly emigrants from the lace making areas of France and England, as operating the machine is a complex process to learn.
+The 'twist-hands' were mainly emigrants from the lace making areas of France and England, as operating the machine was a complex process to learn.
 The Amalgamated Lace Operators of America, Leavers Section considered a three year apprenticeship to be the minimum and longer to be fully effective.